MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/application-management-views-configuration-manager.md

 ### v_UserAppsLocalizedPropsForCatalog
 No description.

-## Application Management Status Views
+## Application management status views

 The application management status views contain status and status summary information about application deployments, applications and packages and programs.
-For more information about status views, see Status and Alert Views in Configuration Manager (dn581980\(v=technet.10\).md).
+For more information about status views, see [Status and Alert Views in Configuration Manager](status-alert-views-configuration-manager.md).
 The status views that contain application management information are described in this section.

 ### v_AdvertisementStatusInformation